-- " Safeguarding updates face to face by the DSL for services/ESM/contractors. - Where contractors are on site without safeguarding training e.g. emergency works etc. MSO Department or Security Team must always supervise. - " Commitment by all that any necessary work will be arranged whilst children are not on site if possible. - " Undertaking by all, that new staff from agencies on site is highlighted to the MSO and the Designated Safeguarding Lead for on-site training prior to starting.
+- " Safeguarding training/updates face to face where possible by the DSL for services/ESM/contractors. - " Where contractors are on site without safeguarding training e.g. emergency works etc. MSO Department or Security Team must always supervise. - " Commitment by all that any necessary work will be arranged whilst children are not on site if possible.

-Volunteers
+Volunteers: